I started this blog wanting to express what it is to be prostituted.

 The ‘sex worker’s’ cry is given credibility; she is brave, defiant, bold, empowered and brimming with ‘agency’- paradoxically she is also a labour worker who needs union support to protect her from religious zealots, prudes, and tellingly, dangerous johns.
 She’s a working class hero or a $600 an hour ‘escort’.
 She is a shattered or proud victim of feminists, or anti-feminists, or a labour right’s worker fighting ignorance of a basic right to earn a living, or so far above any she is part of the entrepreneurial elite.

 In another flip around, state sponsored Occupational Health and Safety are oppressive to her- mandatory testing for STI’s are ‘stigmatising’ as ‘sex workers’ are well-educated about STI’s, better than the general populace in fact.
-Yet health guidelines set out by the sex-trade itself, tell us to inspect a penis for STI’s, as though HIV is visible, as though demanding this of a john isn’t potentially dangerous.
+I have my own reasons for opposing mandatory testing of prostituted women which I won’t go in to here, but still, lets have a quick look at health guidelines set out by the sex-trade itself.
+They tell us to inspect a penis for STI’s, as though HIV and a myriad of other infections are visible, and as though demanding this of a john isn’t potentially dangerous.
 The preferred health guidelines for ‘sex workers’ also include such useful tips as ‘if a client is drunk or dangerous try and escape out the window”.
 Burn-out (aka PTSD) can be treated by eating some chocolate cake, having a bath and a break.
 If an assault happens in a vehicle try and leave some evidence in it, like vomit perhaps.
 But we are told to believe it is stigma harming women in the sex-trade, not men.
 Women in the sex-trade are admonished that those of us out here trying to have exiting strategies, financial resources and counselling implemented while lobbying for the Nordic/Swedish Model are such drags,( you don’t need that kind of negativity in your life baby.)
 Rape victims are told to buck up, (unless they serve a political purpose) and women who contract HIV in the sex-trade are shunned without compensation.
 Terrific union eh?

 This ‘stigmatised sex worker’ boasts banners of “whore” and “slut” and carries a red umbrella and scowls at those of us who do not embrace these colonising terms.
 We’re called “whorephobic”.
 Victims and survivors of prostitution are hateful women.
 PTSD sufferers with physical injuries and almost zero employment opportunities due to disability are “selfish, uptight, despicable and non-feminist.”.
 Victims are the definition of monsters who want to spoil the fun for the rest.
 At best we are informed we are just doing it wrong, not ’empowered’ enough.
 I can’t count the number of times I’ve been subjected to the somewhat narcissistic accusation “You’re trying to rescue me!
 I don’t need to be saved!”- as though somehow I care more about one particular person’s personal life, as though s/he fascinates me- over the millions who don’t want to be subjected to abject horror.